-- Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - · Average balance of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Details on whether accounts are commingled (including how long they are commingled for).
+- Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average balance of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Are accounts commingled?
+If so, how long?

-- · Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - · Website availability, usage and security. - Security measures employed to ensure compliance with national and EU data protection laws. - · Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system back-up. - · Future initiatives.
+- Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - · Website availability, usage and security. - · Security measures employed to ensure compliance with national and EU data protection laws. - · Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system backup. - Future initiatives.

-Exhibit 9: Sample Operational Risk Agenda for European Covered Bonds
+Appendix 9: Sample Operational Risk Agenda for European Covered Bonds

-- · Company history, ownership and operating experience.
+- Company history, ownership and operating experience.

-- Financial condition/profitability.
+- · Financial condition/profitability.

 - Management experience.

 - Staffing, training and retention rates.

 - Portfolio size and composition.

 - Strategic initiatives.

-- · Recent or planned mergers or acquisitions.
+- Recent or planned mergers or acquisitions.

 - Recent or planned transfer of servicing (rights), if any.

 - · Runoff rates.

-- · Offshoring strategy.
+- Offshoring strategy.

 - Securitisation history and future plans.

-- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - Details of current or past regulatory actions including any findings.
-Corporate litigation (past, present and expected). - Cause of servicing termination from any previous transaction, if applicable. - Cause of termination of any third-party servicing contracts. - · Procedures for vendor selection and oversight. - Storage and updating of policies and procedures.
+- · Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - Have you ever been or are you now the subject of any regulatory action?
+If so, discuss any findings. - Corporate litigation (past, present and expected). - Cause of servicing termination from any previous transaction, if applicable. - Cause of termination of any third-party servicing contracts. - · Procedures for vendor selection and oversight. - Storage and updating of policies and procedures.